“Understanding Liposuction: The Truth Behind All the Claims”

-Shape and sculpture areas of fat the just won’t seem to go away.
+Shape and sculpt areas of fat that just won’t seem to go away.
 Remove unflattering bulges and improve cellulite around the tummy, thighs, back, chin, knees, arms, neck, breasts and those stubborn love handles.
 Be careful not to mistaken loose skin from weight loss or aging with an abundance of fat.

 Before & After – Liposuction of abdomen and flanks

 How I Do Liposuction

 All the above names refer to the exact same procedure, which uses a metal or plastic cannula inserted under the skin to remove fat cells under vacuum suction power.